savila/HALOGEN/examples/README.md

 An example input file for the ``2LPT`` executable is located in the ``ONLY_2LPT`` directory.
 To run it, use

-    $./2LPT examples/ONLY_2LPT/GOLIAT_2LPT.input
+    $mpiexec -np 16 2LPT examples/ONLY_2LPT/GOLIAT_2LPT.input

 from the top-level directory of HALOGEN.

-TIMING??
+The number of mpi tasks is specified after ``-np`` (16 in this example).
+But the specific call for mpi will depend on the mpi compiler used.

 The input file for 2LPT includes settings for the boxsize and number of particles, and the cosmology.
 In the case of this